Choosing the right Dive Bag

 Be realistic about your needs and think about any problems you might encounter like flight size restrictions.
 A monstrously huge bag may fit all your dive kit in and still have space for the kitchen sink but can you still pick it up?

 Strap and Handles

-A lot of bags (especially those higher up the price scale) are fitted with multi-purpose or removable straps that allows the bag to be adapted to suit a number of uses or transport requirements.
+A lot of bags (especially those higher up the price scale) are fitted with multi-purpose or removable straps that allow the bag to be adapted to suit a number of uses or transport requirements.

 Think carefully about what you want.
-Lugging a 20kg duffel bag about is fine if you are just moving it from the back of the car a few steps to where you are kitting up but over a distance it's hard work.
+Lugging a 20kg duffel bag about is fine if you are just moving it from the back of the car a few steps to where you are kitting up but over a distance, it's hard work.
 A couple of shoulder straps could make all the difference.